Kenya Coast Guard Service: Overview

-The agency consists of professional security personnel drawn from the Kenya Defence Forces, the Kenya National Police, the Kenya intelligence services and civilian professionals.
-On 14 November 2018, President Uhuru Kenyatta appointed Brigadier Vincent Naisho Loonena, a 20-year veteran of the Kenya Navy, as the first Director General of the government agency.
+The agency consists of professional security personnel drawn from the Kenya Defence Forces, the National Police Service, the National Intelligence Service and civilian professionals.
+On 19 November 2018, President Uhuru Kenyatta appointed Brigadier Vincent Naisho Loonena, a 20-year veteran of the Kenya Navy, as the first Director General of the government agency.
 The director-general has responsibility for the day-to-day management of the agency and the administration of discipline.

 The coast guard is responsible for patrolling Kenya's territorial waters, preventing unlawful fishing, piracy, human and drug trafficking, smuggling and prevention of environmental damage.
 It is hoped that the coast guard will reduce cross-border crime and increase the country's intelligence gathering and information sharing ability.

 History

 In 2016, the Business Daily Africa reported that Kenya lost an estimated KSh.
 10 billion (US$100 million) in revenue, annually, due to illegal fishing alone.

 Partly to mitigate this loss, the Parliament of Kenya adopted the Coast Guard Act 2018, which established the Kenya Coast Guard Service.
-The law was operationalized on 22 October 2018, when Kenya's Interior Minister gazetted the Parliamentary Act.
+The law was operationalized on 22 October 2018, when Kenya's Interior Minister gazetted the parliamentary act.